Paul Bassey

 Paul Bassey (born 9 July 1958) is a Nigerian sports journalist and sports administrator.
-He is also the Chairman of Akwa Ibom-based Akwa United.
+He is also the Commissioner for Sports, Akwa Ibom.

 Personal life

 Paul Bassey is married to Helen.
 He has three children.
 He is a Christian and an ordained Elder of The Apostolic Church Nigeria.

 On 28 March 2020, his second son, Enoabasi Paul Bassey, got married in Lagos.

 Education

 Bassey had his primary school education at Saint Gregory's primary School Ikot Ebok, Eket (1964 to 1967) and Salvation Army Primary School Iyun Road, Lagos (1967 to 1969).

 After his primary school education, he proceeded to Saint Finbarr's College, Akoka, Lagos, for his secondary school education in 1970 and obtained his Senior Secondary School Certificate in 1975.

 In 1983, he earned a Bachelor of Arts degree in Modern Languages and Linguistics from the University of Calabar.

 Two years later, he obtained a Masters of Arts degree from the University of Grenoble, France.